Blog \ Development

 Managers should focus on hiring candidates who enjoy working in a collaborative, fast-paced environment; agile projects require constant dashes to complete the latest iteration.
 This means that the entire development team must work together seamlessly and be willing to put in extra work as deadlines near.

-In addition, agile development methodology demands flexibility.
+In addition, agile development methodology demands flexibility and adaptability.

 Executives must hire candidates that are willing to change directions and switch-up existing plans rapidly.
-End-user feedback can completely transform the parameters of a project and its target features in the blink of an eye as well.
+End-user feedback can completely transform the parameters of a project and its target features and functionalities in the blink of an eye as well.

 2. Ensure a Quality Product Owner and Backlog